Lisergishnu/gatitos-delight/README.md

 The overall architecture will be MVC, using delegates to avoid coupling between View Controllers.

 For package management I will use CocoaPods.
 For JSON support I will use SwiftlyJSON.
+For requests, Alamofire.
+For image downloading Kingfisher.

 Once I had the basic application set, I set up a [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) environment for development.
 This will allow me to separate development into features, so I can keep everything tidy.